prabhic/pseudogen/README.md

 # Pseudocode Generator

-A command-line tool that converts source code into pseudocode using OpenAI's GPT model.
+A command-line tool that converts source code into pseudocode using OpenAI's GPT models.

 ## Requirements
 - Python 3.6+